• Skip to primary navigation

 A skillet of cooked hamburger.

-Cook the ground beef.
+Cook the ground beef and add seasonings.

 Add the fresh garlic and cook until just fragrant, about a minute.
 Finally, add the ketchup, barbecue sauce, Worcestershire sauce, balsamic vinegar, hot sauce, and red pepper flakes.